-Food At Progressive Field – Three More Items
+What To Eat At Progressive Field – 3 More Items

-Just a couple of years ago, the selection of food at Progressive Field wasn’t anything spectacular.
+Just a couple of years ago, the question of what to eat at Progressive Field wasn’t hard to answer.
 You had a lot of choices for what to eat, like Cleats wings or loaded burgers, but the Indians hadn’t brought in a lot of local icons the way the Phillies or Nationals have.

 I chuckle every time I think that someone thought the classic sugary cereal would make a great hot dog topping.
 But the Happy Dog people that added their grub to the Prog in 2016 are known for this…at their Gordon Square location they have over 50 toppings for the classic American food…including Spaghettios, peanut butter, and Caribbean cole slaw.

 The Slider Dog is at the Happy Dog stand on the third base side.